GSA/digitalgov.gov/content/posts/2014-02-28-what-do-people-think-of-your-content-ask-your-contact-center.md

 ---
+url: /2014/02/28/what-do-people-think-of-your-content-ask-your-contact-center/
 date: 2014-02-28 9:36:00 -0400
-title: 'What Do People Think of Your Content?
-Ask Your Contact Center!'
+title: What Do People Think of Your Content?
+Ask Your Contact Center!
-summary: 'All of us want to improve the content and information we provide to the public, but we&rsquo;re intimidated by where to start\: Does our website provide clear content?
+summary: 'All of us want to improve the content and information we provide to the public, but we&rsquo;re intimidated by where to start: Does our website provide clear content?
 Is the best information hidden on pages a few layers down?
 What should we tweet about this'
-authors: [tonya-beres]
+authors:
+  - tonya-beres
 categories:
   - Communities
   - Content